MarlinFirmware/Marlin/README.md

 __Not for production use.
 Use with caution!__

-Marlin 2.0 takes this popular RepRap firmware to the next level with support for much faster 32-bit processor boards while maintaining backwards compatability with 8-bit AVR.
+Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
+Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

 This branch is for patches to the latest 2.0.x release version.
 Periodically this branch will form the basis for the next minor 2.0.x release.